* Initial claims in line with expectations

 * Lenders fail to reach deal for Greece

-NEW YORK, Nov 21 (Reuters) - U.S. stocks were flat on Wednesday as consumer sentiment stalled because of growing uncertainty over federal tax and spending plans next year and the absence of a deal by international lenders on emergency aid for Greece
+NEW YORK, Nov 21 U.S. stocks were poised for a steady open Wednesday as investors shrugged off the absence of a deal by international lenders on emergency aid for Greece, and as initial U.S. jobless claims came in as expected.

-Euro zone finance ministers, the International Monetary Fund and the European Central Bank failed for a second week to agree on how to make Greece's debt sustainable, which is necessary before the next cash infusion can be made to the fiscally beleaguered nation.
+For a second week, euro zone finance ministers, the International Monetary Fund and the European Central Bank failed to agree on how to make Greece's debt sustainable, which is necessary before the next cash infusion can be made to the fiscally beleaguered nation.

 Labor Department data showed initial jobless claims dropped 41,000 to a seasonally adjusted 410,000 in the latest week, in line with expectations though still elevated in the wake of superstorm Sandy.

-The S&P 500 had dropped 5.3 percent since Election Day on Nov.
-6 because of worries over U.S. fiscal negotiations and continued debt problems in Europe.
-But over the past three session, the index has risen 2.6 percent, boosted by positive rhetoric from Washington on fiscal discussions and a market many viewed as oversold.
+After a 5.3 percent drop since Election Day Nov.
+6, spurred by worries over U.S. fiscal negotiations and continued debt problems in Europe, the S&P 500 has risen 2.6 percent over the past three sessions, boosted by positive rhetoric from Washington on fiscal discussions and a market many viewed as oversold.

-Gains made early in the day on Tuesday were mostly erased after Federal Reserve Chairman Ben Bernanke cautioned that the central bank lacked the tools to cushion the U.S. economy from the impact of the "fiscal cliff."
+Gains made earlier in the day on Tuesday were mostly erased after Federal Reserve Chairman Ben Bernanke cautioned that the central bank lacked the tools to cushion the U.S. economy from the impact - in a worst-case scenario - of the "fiscal cliff."

-The fiscal cliff is a series of tax hikes and spending cuts which, failing agreement in Congress, will go into effect in the new year and threaten the nation's fragile economic recovery.
+The cliff is a series of tax hikes and spending cuts which, failing agreement in Congress to avert it, will go into effect in the new year and threaten the nation's fragile economic recovery.

 Financial information firm Markit said its U.S. "flash," or preliminary, manufacturing Purchasing Managers Index rose to 52.4, its quickest pace in five months, from a three-year low of 51.0 in October.